Office of Information Technology Organization

 To understand the organizational matrix model in central University IT, it is important to think of it in terms of supply and demand.

-Demand for IT services is managed by the VPCIO, the OIT leadership team, and IT liaisons who engage with the campus community and institutional leaders as part of the IT Governance process to understand the institution's technology needs and priorities.
+Demand for IT services is managed by the VPCIO, the OIT leadership team, and business relationship managers who engage with the campus community and institutional leaders as part of the IT Governance process to understand the institution's technology needs and priorities.
 They then bring the articulated needs back to the organization and work with the people responsible for delivering services, so they can ensure that the needs are being met.
 In this model, there is a direct connection between institutional leaders that express needs and the parts of our organization that can deliver services.

 In terms of supply, we have four teams of experts in different IT line organizations